evantd/resume/questions.md

 * What do the review, promotion, and raise processes look like?
 * Can you share attrition/retention rates?
 * How do you encourage diversity in the workplace?
 * What shape is the compensation package?
-That is, what proportion of total compensation tends to be covered by salary, bonuses, & stocks?
+That is, what proportion of total compensation tends to be covered by salary, bonuses, & stocks/LTIPs/equity?
 * What is your PTO policy?
 * What is your policy regarding personal projects & open source?